averyrop/AIM-Datathon/README.md

 - In the initial attempt during the event, decision trees, subset selection, and boosting were used to attempt to predict the patient outcomes in R, and to identify important features in this prediction.
 Looking back on it the attempt was amateurish, so a revised version of the modeling was done in python using cross validated recursive feature elimination and random forests.
 The updated version achieves a much higher accuracy and about 500 important variables.

 #### ML-Pipeline

-- The ML workflow used in the initial model is as follows:
-1. Import all data
-2. Combine all data into one dataframe
-3. Unify some occupation names, so model later on doesn't complain
-4. Fit decsion tree to data
-5. Check for complexity/ accuracy tradeoff
-6. Prune decision tree
-7. Identify important variables based on variable importance returned
-8. Train new tree using important variables
-9. accuracy tradeoff
-10. Prune
-11. Predict non class provided data using pruned tree
-12. Print submission
-13. Restart from step 3 for new boosting model
-14. Eliminate homogeneous columns
-15. train boosting model
-16. Predict unclassified data on boosting model
-17. Print submission

 - The ML workflow used in the revised model is as follows:
 1. Import all data